 Prettyboy Reservoir to Falls Road Bridge

-on the right hand side as you walk South on Falls Road.
+The takeout is at the Falls Road bridge, either upstream or downstrream of the bridge on river right.
+Do not park at the takeout itself.
+There is a parking lot approximately 1/8 mile up the hill on the right hand side as you walk South on Falls Road.
 You should have passed it on your way to the Put In.

 The first 0.25 mile is Class I-II warmups.
 The next mile is Class III.
-The last 0.25 mile is Class
+The last 0.25 mile is Class I-II.

 Reference Maryland and Delaware Canoe Trails, by Ed Gertler, for more details on this section.